THE KNIGHTS

 GROUP MEMBERS

-(1961 to 1964) GUITAR ROCK INSTRO PERIOD: Dick Stewart - lead guitar; Larry Longmire - rhythm and second lead guitarist; Gary Butler - bass (1961 - 1962); Gary Snow - (1963 - 1964) William "Corky" Anderson
+(1961 to 1964) GUITAR ROCK INSTRO PERIOD: (During a time when the band specialized in guitar-rock instrumentals, a genre now referred to as surf rock) Dick Stewart - lead guitar; Larry Longmire - rhythm and second lead guitarist; Gary Butler - bass (1961 - 1962); Gary Snow – bass (1963 - 1964); William "Corky" Anderson - percussions

-(1984 to 1994) CLASSIC ROCK AND METAL PERIOD: (During a time when the band was known by such names as Knee Deep, The Mountain Riff-Raff, and The Jyck Monkey Band) Dick Stewart - rhythm/second lead guitar, vocal; Martin Howard - lead and rhythm guitar (1984 to 1987); Jason Stewart - lead and rhythm guitar (1987 to 1994); Ritch Stewart - bass and rhythm guitar; Gary Werner - sax; Donny Jojola - drummer (1984); William "Corky" Anderson - drummer (1985 - 1986); Jeff Sorrache - drummer (1987 to 1994)
+(1984 to 1994) CLASSIC ROCK AND METAL PERIOD: (During a time when the band was known by such names as Knee Deep, The Mountain Riff-Raff, and The Jyck Monkey Band) Dick Stewart - rhythm/second lead guitar, vocal; Martin Howard - lead and rhythm guitar (1984 to 1987); Jason Stewart - lead and rhythm guitar (1987 to 1994); Ritch Stewart - bass and rhythm guitar; Gary (Greenie) Werner - sax; Danny Jojola - drums (1984); William "Corky" Anderson - drums (1985 - 1986); Jeff Sorrache - drums (1987 to 1994)

 45 RELEASES FROM 1964 THROUGH 1966